pubnub/c-sharp/silverlight/README.md

 For a video walkthrough, check out https://vimeo.com/57495830 !

-Open 3.5/PubNub-Messaging/PubNub-Messaging.sln, and the example Pubnub_Example.cs should demonstrate all functionality, asyncronously using delegates.
+Open PubNubSilverlight.Example.sln, and the example Pubnub_Example.cs should demonstrate all functionality, asyncronously using delegates.

+PubnubCore folder contains the Pubnub SDK.

 You can also view and inspect the tests for additional insight.